-Dr Siân Roberts is an Honorary Research Fellow at the University of Birmingham.
+Dr Siân Roberts is Lecturer in the School of Education, at the University of Birmingham.
 She has worked as an archivist in Birmingham since 1997 and has a wide ranging knowledge of archive collections relating to the First World War, particularly in the Birmingham area.
 Siân also has extensive experience of supporting community heritage activities and has worked on several local heritage projects including Connecting Histories, Suburban Birmingham and Children’s Lives.
 During 2014, Siân curated the Library of Birmingham’s Voices of War exhibition and wrote an accompanying book on Birmingham and the First World War, published by The History Press.
 Siân is also a member of the editorial board of History West Midlands and a member of Birmingham Civic Society’s Heritage Committee.

 Siân’s own research focuses on the history of childhood and on women’s history in Birmingham.
 She is particularly interested in local Quaker women who were involved in refugee relief and international humanitarian aid from 1914-45.

-Dr Joanne Sayner is Senior Lecturer in Cultural Theory and German Studies at the University of Birmingham, where she has worked since 2004.
+Dr Joanne Sayner is Senior Lecturer in Media, Culture & Heritage Department, at Newcastle University.
 She is a specialist in memory studies and particularly in the remembrance of challenging histories.
 She began her academic career with a focus on women’s autobiographical writing about the Nazi past in Germany and has more recently investigated the fraught politics of remembering the former German Democratic Republic and anti-Nazi resistance.
 She has worked collaboratively with colleagues in other universities and across the museums sector on the role that silence, memory and empathy play in dealing with difficult pasts.
 Her current project, in conjunction with the Universities of Cardiff and Sheffield, the National Library of Wales, and Historic Royal Palaces, explores the ‘significance of the centenary’.

 Joanne’s role in the Centre focuses on the question ‘Whose Commemoration?’
 She is responsible for reflecting on what is being remembered and how.
 She will work with different groups in order to investigate the way individuals, communities and societies negotiate different interpretations of the past.